Telpenarmo/DDDDelivery/docs/process.md

 Any other transitions are impossible.
 Noteworthily, _cancelled_ an _delivered_ states are final and are considered archived and immutable.
-In other words, any _active_ order can be cancelled or uplifted to the next state.
+In other words, any _active_ order can be cancelled -- by customer or by seller -- or uplifted to the next state.

 ## Providing statistics, analyses and reports